DanielSaromo/view_rotation_interpolation/README.md

 Replace the functions in main (see `TODO` elements).

-Run the code and expect to see four new browser tabs with different cases of rotation and three interpolation functions per tab.
+Run the code and expect to see three new browser tabs with different cases of rotation and three interpolation functions per tab.

 The interpolation functions go left to right (at y=0, y=1 and y=2), same order as in the task description.